island-is/island.is/apps/services/user-profile/README.md

 yarn start services-user-profile
 ```

-Api open api specs will now be accessible at
+The OpenAPI specs will now be accessible at

 ```bash
 http://localhost:3366/